 The resolution calls for Israel to comply with international law and withdraw its military forces, immediately cease all new settlement activity, evacuate all settlers from occupied land, and dismantle parts of the separation wall it constructed inside the occupied West Bank, further demanding that Israel return land and other „immovable property”, as well as all assets seized since the occupation began in 1967, and all cultural property and assets taken from Palestinians and Palestinian institutions.

-The resolution was sponsored by the “State of Palestine” and 29 other countries, mostly Muslim nations.
-Some 124 countries supported the measure, 14 opposed it, and 43 abstained.
-Israel, the US, Czechia, and Argentina were the largest countries opposing, along with Pacific island nations.
+The resolution was sponsored by the „State of Palestine” and 29 other countries, primarily Muslim nations.
+124 countries supported the measure, 14 opposed it, and 43 abstained.
+Israel, the US, Czechia, and Argentina were the largest countries opposing it, along with Pacific island nations.
 Paraguay and Malawi also opposed the measure.
-Many European nations abstained, including Ukraine, the UK, Germany, and Italy, as did Canada and Australia, however, Hungary opposed the measure, along with Czechia.
+Many European nations abstained, including Ukraine, the UK, Germany, and Italy, as did Canada and Australia.
+However, Hungary opposed the measure, along with Czechia.

 The resolution has declaratory power only but provides international backing to those countries that want to take additional steps against Israel.